 - Deputy-Director, Centre for the Comparative History of Print

 - Deputy-Director of Postgraduate Research (HPS), School of PRHS

 My research relates mainly to the cultural history of science in late Georgian Britain.

 One particular focus of my research is on the history of scientific communication, drawing on the historiography of the book.
 Among my co-publications are Science Periodicals in Nineteenth-Century Britain: Constructing Scientific Communities (Chicago University Press, 2020), Science in the Nineteenth-Century Periodical: Reading the Magazine of Nature (Cambridge University Press, 2004) and Culture and Science in the Nineteenth-Century Media (Ashgate, 2004).
 I am currently researching a monograph on Publishing Science in the Age of Revolutions, 1789-1832.

 I also maintain a major research focus on science and religion in Regency and Victorian society, particularly in regard to natural theology and theologies of nature.
-I recently completed a monograph entitled Reading the Book of Nature: How Eight Books Reconnected Science and Christianity on the Eve of the Victorian Age, which will be published shortly.
+I recently completed a monograph entitled Reading the Book of Nature: Science, Religion, and the Culture of Print in the Age of Reform, which will be published shortly.

 - Academic Consultant, Constructing Scientific Communities: Citizen Science in the 19th and 21st Centuries

 'Victorian Printing Press', Public Lecture, HPS in 20 Objects, University of Leeds, 19 September 2017.

 'Biblical Herbarium', Public Lecture, HPS in 20 Objects, University of Leeds, 27 September 2016.